mhewedy/wolox-ci/README.md

 # Wolox CI

 This a Jenkins library built to make it easier for us at Wolox to configure pipelines without necessarily knowing about Jenkinsfile syntax.
-All our projects are built using a Dockerfile
+All our projects are built using a docker image.

 When using this library, your Jenkinsfile should look something like this: